cjungmann/gensfw/README_gensfw_session_procs.md

 full set of procedures are created based on the table identified as the session information table.
 Because of this, I am using XSLT to generate the script file.

+This isn't important to the output, but some might be interested in comparing **gensfw** with **gensfw_session_procs** for how to collect and use table information from MySQL.